mjbhobe/dl-pytorch/tutorial/tutorial.md

 For the breast cancer classification problem:
 * This is a binary classificaction problem, so we'll use the `nn.BCELoss()` function as the loss function (`loss_fn`)
 * This is the standard code used at the top of the file to determine the device to train the model on - this is pretty standard.
+* <font color="firebrick">**NOTE:** I have tested my code on Windows/Linux machines with either a Nvidia GPU or no GPU.
+I haven't tested this on a Mac or any other type of GPU (such as a Radeon GPU using ROCM on Linux) - please modify code below appropriately.</font>
   ```python
   DEVICE = (
       "cuda"